PPeitsch/bcra-connector/README.md

 ## Documentation

-For detailed documentation, please visit our [Read The Docs Documentation](https://bcra-connector.readthedocs.io/).
+For detailed documentation, including usage examples and API reference, please visit our [Read The Docs Documentation](https://bcra-connector.readthedocs.io/).

 ## Contributing

 Contributions are welcome!
-We encourage you to submit a Pull Request.
+Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on how to submit pull requests, report issues, and suggest improvements.

 ## License